-The school will provide opportunities within a range of curriculum areas to teach e-Safety.
+The school will provide opportunities within a range of curriculum areas to teach Online-Safety.

-Educating pupils on the dangers of technologies that may be encountered outside school is done informally when opportunities arise and as part of the e-Safety curriculum.
+Educating pupils on the dangers of technologies that may be encountered outside school is done informally when opportunities arise and as part of the Online-Safety curriculum.